-Hemorrhagic ovarian cysts (HOCs) usually result from hemorrhage into a corpus luteum or other functional cyst.
+Hemorrhagic ovarian cysts usually result from hemorrhage into a corpus luteum or other functional cyst.
 Radiographic features are variable depending on the age of the hemorrhage.
-They typically resolve within eight weeks.
+They typically resolve within 8 weeks.

-Patients may present with sudden-onset pelvic pain, pelvic mass, or they may be asymptomatic and the HOC is an incidental finding 4.
+Patients may present with sudden-onset pelvic pain, pelvic mass, or they may be asymptomatic and the hemorrhagic ovarian cyst is an incidental finding 4.
 A hemorrhagic or a ruptured ovarian cyst is the most common cause of acute pelvic pain in an afebrile, premenopausal woman presenting to the emergency room 5.
 They can occur during pregnancy.

-HOCs typically develop as a result of ovulation.
-Secondary to a hormone response the stromal cells surrounding a maturing Graafian follicle become more vascular, and after the oocyte has been expelled, the Graafian follicle develops into a corpus luteum with a highly vascular and fragile granulosa layer, which ruptures easily, forming a HOC 4.
+Hemorrhagic ovarian cysts typically develop as a result of ovulation.
+Secondary to a hormone response the stromal cells surrounding a maturing Graafian follicle become more vascular, and after the oocyte has been expelled, the Graafian follicle develops into a corpus luteum with a highly vascular and fragile granulosa layer, which ruptures easily, forming a hemorrhagic ovarian cyst 4.

-HOCs can have a variety of appearances depending on the stage of evolution of the blood products and clot.
+Hemorrhagic ovarian cysts can have a variety of appearances depending on the stage of evolution of the blood products and clot ref: